My Story

 I never planned to become a Feldenkrais practitioner.

 I first discovered the Feldenkrais Method in my twenties after reading a Washington Post article about it.
 At the time I was just curious.
 I took a few classes and found it fascinating.
-How was it that doing a few small movements on a mat for an hour could change how everything felt?
+How could doing a few small movements on a mat for an hour change how everything felt?

 But then life moved on, and it stayed in the background.

-Nearly twenty years later, after long days at a computer for work, I found myself living with chronic pain.
+Until, nearly twenty years later, after long days at a computer for work, I found myself living with chronic pain.

 Like many people, I tried the usual— yoga, physical therapy, massage, chiropractors.
 Some of it helped.
 But nothing created lasting change.